-Edith Spurlock was born in Pittsburgh on October 13, 1901.
+Edith Spurlock was born in Pittsburgh, Pennsylvania on October 13, 1901.
 She grew up in a working class family, one of seven children, and attended Pittsburgh’s Peabody High School.
-Upon graduation, she married Rufus Sampson, a field agent for Tuskegee Institute.
+Upon graduation, she married Rufus Sampson, a field agent for Tuskegee Institute in Tuskegee, Alabama.

-After working briefly for Associated Charities in Pittsburgh Sampson decided to enroll in the New York University School of Social Work.
-One of her instructors, George W. Kirchwey, a Columbia University Law School professor, suggested she pursue a career in law after he noticed her doing exceptionally well in his criminology class.
+After working briefly for Associated Charities in Pittsburgh, Sampson decided to enroll in the New York University School of Social Work.
+One of her instructors, George W. Kirchwey, a Columbia University Law School professor, suggested she pursue a career in law after she did exceptionally well in his criminology class.
 Sampson and her husband moved to Chicago to care for two children left by her deceased sister.
 She attended evening classes at the John Marshall Law School and earned a law degree.
 She then enrolled in Chicago’s Loyola University Law School.
-In 1927 she became the first woman to receive a Master of Law degree from Loyola University.
+In 1927, she became the first woman to receive a Master of Law degree from Loyola University.

 Sampson was also affiliated with the Chicago Professional Women’s Club, the Afro-World Fellowship, and the Women’s Progressive Committee, serving for a time as president of each organization.
 She worked with the National Association for the Advancement of Colored People (NAACP), the League of Women Voters, the National Council of Negro Women, and the Chicago Urban League.

-In 1950, Edith Spurlock Sampson became the first African American named to the permanent United States delegation to the United Nations.
+In 1950, Edith Spurlock Sampson became the first African American named to the permanent United States delegation to the United Nations (UN).
 While working at the UN, Sampson went on several international lecture tours and held membership on the U.S. delegation to the North Atlantic Treaty Organization (NATO).